-In a case settled in 2005, a successful Washington businessman wrote his own will assuming his assets would be free of estate tax.
+In one case, a successful Washington businessman wrote his own will assuming his assets would be free of estate tax.
 However, due to the language he used, the IRS interpreted the law differently and claimed all the assets he passed to his wife were subject to \$800,000 in estate tax plus \$130,000 in back interest.
 His family went to court and eventually won, but only after nearly ten years of costly litigation and years of turmoil.